 Introduction: Today, applications are used in various fields, including education.
 One of the areas where applications have been utilized in education is medical terminology.
-The aim of this study was to evaluate the quality of applications available on the Cafe Bazaar platform for teaching medical terminology.
+The aim of this study was to evaluate the quality of applications available for teaching medical terminology.

 Methods: This descriptive cross-sectional study was conducted in 2024 in Hamadan province.
 The present research investigated and evaluated Android-compatible mobile applications available on Cafe Bazaar, which were searched using keywords related to medical terminology.
-No sampling was performed in this study; all applications meeting the inclusion and exclusion criteria were examined using a census method.
 These applications were evaluated using the Mobile Application Rating Scale (MARS) questionnaire.
-Additionally, a supplementary checklist was employed for a more precise evaluation.
-Data analysis was performed using SPSS 26 software, along with Mann-Whitney test and Pearson's correlation coefficient.
+Data analysis was performed using SPSS 26 software, along with Mann-Whitney test and Pearson’s correlation coefficient.

 Results: The results of this study showed that 68% of the applications had poor quality, and 28% had acceptable quality.
-Furthermore, the results indicated a moderate negative correlation between the average quality score of the applications and the number of years since their last update (r = -0.374, P-value= 0.066).
+Furthermore, the results indicated a moderate negative correlation between the average quality score of the applications and the number of years since their last update (r=-0.374, P-Value=0.066).
 However, this correlation was not statistically significant.
-Additionally, comparing the average quality score of applications in the free and paid groups showed no significant difference between the two groups (P-value=0.341).
+Additionally, comparing the average quality score of applications in the free and paid groups showed no significant difference between the two groups (P-Value=0.341).
 In other words, it cannot be confidently stated that free or paid applications have higher quality.
+Moreover, no difference was observed between the quality of applications developed by personal/commercial and governmental/academic developers (P-Value=0.088).

 Rights and permissions | |